 This recipe takes something as good as chicken enchiladas and turns them into finger food in the form of puff pastry turnovers.
 The tortilla chips add the flavor that makes them taste like enchiladas.
 From David Bulla's article on party appetizers.

-Meanwhile, add the onions, celery and spices to the oil that remains in the pan.
+- Meanwhile, add the onions, celery and spices to the oil that remains in the pan.
 Add a little more oil if necessary.

-Add the chilies and chicken stock to stop the browning process and to collect the browned bits of flavor off the bottom of the pan, scraping the pan with a wooden spoon.
+- Add the chilies and chicken stock to stop the browning process and to collect the browned bits of flavor off the bottom of the pan, scraping the pan with a wooden spoon.
 As this is coming up to a boil, dice the chicken breast into a small dice and return the chicken to the pan.
 Add the crushed tortilla chips.

-Continue to cook until almost all of the liquid is evaporated.
+- Continue to cook until almost all of the liquid is evaporated.
 Taste and adjust seasoning with salt and pepper.
 Remove from the heat and chill completely in the refrigerator.

-Dust your counter with a little flour and spread out the puff pastry.
+- Dust your counter with a little flour and spread out the puff pastry.
 Lightly brush the pastry with the egg/water mixture.
 This will help seal the folded puff.
 Use a sharp knife or a pizza cutter, cut the puff sheets into 2-inch by 2-inch squares.

 Recipe editor Patricia Mitchell